Top three reasons to mountain bike in Dead Horse Point

 Intermediate rides come with a hardtail bike.
 You can upgrade to a full-suspension bike for an added fee of $15.

 How fit do I need to be?

 These tours are suitable for riders with good to excellent fitness levels.
-You will need to be able to bike between four and eight hours, depending on the itinerary you choose.
+You will need to be able to bike between three to five hours.
 After booking, your guide will determine the group’s skill level and capabilities and cater the day to your specific abilities.
-Keep in mind, opting for the full-day option means more biking, which is strenuous even if you stay on easier trails.
+Keep in mind, temperature during the warmer months can be very high.